-The Tonopah Historic Mining Park is located on the site of the original mining claims that started the rush to Tonopah, making it “Queen of the Silver Camps”.
+The Tonopah Historic Mining Park sits on the very site of the original mining claims that sparked the rush to Tonopah and earned the town its title as the “Queen of the Silver Camps.”

 Become a Part of the Tonopah Historic Mining Park!